jorgeacostaupm/revisit/public/matrices/assets/introduction.md

 The study will take approximately **45 minutes to complete**.

+**IMPORTANT: This study has a training phase; incorrect answers within the allowed attempts will prevent you from continuing and receiving compensation.**

 We thank you for your interest in participating in this study.
 Please click the "Next" button below to proceed to the informed consent.

 We appreciate your participation!